ian-shafer/ian-shafer.github.io/_posts/2016-02-02-db-migrations.md

 Applying the Updates
 --------------------------------------------------------------------------------

 In development environments, I apply these updates manually.
 This means that a dev would have to see that a migration file was added and run the migration script by hand.
-This could be handled a little better using a check at application startup that
+This could be handled a little better using a test at application startup time that does one of the following if the databse is not up-to-date.

-* fails to start
+* Fails to start
-* automatically applies the migrations
+* Automatically applies the migrations
-* prints a warning
+* Prints a warning

-if the database is not up-to-date.

 In production, I apply the migrations as part of my deploy process.